-Information about how to get EFA funding for post-16 education and training.
+Information about how to get ESFA funding for post-16 education and training.

-How to get EFA funding for post-16 education and training
+How to get ESFA funding for post-16 education and training

-Education Funding Agency (EFA) directly funds colleges, providers, schools, academies and independent specialist providers for the provision of education and training to students aged 16 to 19 (and up to 24 for those with learning disability or learning difficulty).
+This page is about funding ESFA provides for colleges, independent learning providers, schools, academies and special post 16 institutions for the provision of education and training to students aged 16 to 19 (and up to 25 for those with EHCP).

-There are a number of ways to enter this market dependent on the type of institution proposed.
+There are a number of ways to enter this market dependent on the type of institution and the type of provision proposed.

-It is a legislative requirement under the Education Act 2011 that all new schools must be academies.
+It is a legislative presumption under the Education Act 2011 all new schools should be academies.
 You can apply to open different types of academy including:

 - free schools